Skip to main content

 latency networking to both users and network operators.

-application code and packet marking.
-Furthermore, unlike with
+NQB packet marking.
+Furthermore, unlike with bandwidth priority on a

-networking can better balance the needs of different types of best
+the needs of different types of best effort flows (with some caveats

 For additional background on latency and why latency matters so much

-to the Internet, please read [BITAG]
+to the Internet, please read [BITAG].

-2. A New Understanding of Application Needs
+1.1.
+A Different Understanding of Application Needs

 In the course of working to improve the responsiveness of network